Lala Lala: Career

 During the COVID-19 pandemic, Lala Lala contributed to a benefit compilation titled "The Song Is Coming From Inside The House."
 Organized by indie rock band Strange Ranger, proceeds from the 24-track album went to Groundswell's Rapid Response Fund, in order to support organizations led by women of color and transgender individuals.

 In July 2021, Lala Lala released a single, "Diver," the first off her third album, I Want The Door To Open, which was released in October 2021.
 The album received positive reviews, with Pitchfork summarizing, "[p]airing her simple, unaffected vocal style with carefully synthesized arrangements, the Chicago-based musician departs from her indie-rock foundations in search of musical and personal freedom."

 West released two new singles in 2023, "Hit Me Where It Hurts" in September, and "Armida" in November.
 In 2024, she released the instrumental album if i were a real man i would be able to break the neck of a suffering bird, which was written and recorded during a residency in Iceland and includes eight instrumental compositions.
 Of the album, West notes, "I hope that the music is able to invoke the rhythm, sway, and connection I felt with the landscape in Seyðisfjörður, as well as my ongoing attempt to communicate with the divine."

+She signed with Sub Pop records in 2026.

+Personal life

+As of January 2026, West lives in Los Angeles.